aptible/terraform-aptible-metrics/README.md

 ## `modules/aptible`

-This module is responsible for managing the Aptible resources (and the Grafana data source) necessary to collect and store metrics.
-This module likely won't be used directly unless Grafana dashboards are being managed elsewhere.
+This module is responsible for managing the Aptible resources (and the Grafana data source) necessary to collect and store container metrics.

 ### Dependencies

 This module depends on the
-[Aptible CLI](https://deploy-docs.aptible.com/docs/cli) in order to set up the postgres Database to manage grafana sessions.
+[Aptible CLI](https://deploy-docs.aptible.com/docs/cli) in order to set up the PostgreSQL Database to manage Grafana sessions.

 ## `modules/grafana`

-This module is responsible for managing the Grafana resources necessary to visualize and monitor the collected metrics.
-This module is useful on its own for applying the Grafana dashboards and alert rules to an existing Grafana instance.
-The module creates its own folder for the resources it manages so as to not interfere with other resources.
+This module is responsible for managing the Grafana resources necessary to visualize and monitor metrics collected by Aptible Metric Drains.